kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 Before iOS 9, accessing the user's current location was a byzantine process.
 You had to create a `CLLocationManager`, implement some delegate methods, and then call `startUpdatingLocation()`.
 This would call the location manager delegate methods repeatedly with updates to the user's location.
 Once the location reached an acceptable level of accuracy, you then called `stopUpdatingLocation()` to stop the location manager.
 If you didn't stop it, you could quickly drain the user's battery!

 Core Location in iOS 9 collapses this process into a single method call: `requestLocation()`.
 This still makes use of the existing delegate callback methods, but there's no longer a need to manually start and stop the location manager.
-You just tell it the accuracy you'd like to achieve, and Core Location will provide the location to you once it's narrowed down the user's position.
+You just specify the accuracy you desire, and Core Location will provide the location to you once it's narrowed down the user's position.
 It only calls your delegate once, and only returns a single location.

-Enough theory – you know how your users get when they're deprived of their daily cuppa!
+Enough theory — you know how your users get when they're deprived of their daily cuppa!
 Time to add some locating logic.

 ### Adding a location manager